Money and Debt

 What happens if I do not live in the home?

-Lenders make sure the borrower (service members) meets and continues to meet VA Home Loan requirements.
+Lenders are responsible for making sure the borrower (service members) meets and continues to meet VA home loan requirements.
 The VA’s role is to guarantee the loan and to select who is eligible for that benefit by awarding COEs.

 The VA does not look over occupancy requirements.
-Lenders decide what type of consequences may be taken.
+Lenders are who determine what type of consequences may be taken.
 Since the VA’s primary role is to guarantee the loan, they may no longer support the service member by guaranteeing the loan to the lender.

 Can I get a VA Home Loan to buy a home in a foreign country?